-"You lie," Klaus ground out just before his mouth crashed into hers.
+"You lie," Klaus ground out, his mouth crashing into hers.

-Caroline tried to yank her head away, but he gripped her face with his hands holding her in place.
+Caroline tried to yank her head away, but he gripped her face with his hands, holding her in place.
 He kissed her brutally, his lips hard against hers as his tongue thrust into her mouth.
 It was a kiss of possession, one that sought to prove her words wrong.
-She stood her ground, wildly fighting not to react, but already she could feel herself submitting to his will.
-Her body sagged against the door, her breasts swelling, growing sensitive as he pressed his chest against hers.
-When he lightly cut his tongue on the tip of her barely recessed fang, giving her taste of his blood it was her undoing.
+She stood her ground, fighting not to react, but already she was submitting to his will.
+She tingled and trembled everywhere, her heart racing with desire.
+Her body sagged against the door, her nipples budding to tight points.
+He lightly cut his tongue on the tip of her barely recessed fang, giving her taste of his blood and she came undone.

-With desperation she kissed him back, her hands clawing into his shoulders.
-Her need for him, his taste, the release only he could give took over her and she ground her hips into his.
-Klaus needed no urging, he lifted her up and she straddled her legs around him.
+Desperate with need, she kissed him back, her hands clawing into his shoulders.
+Caroline's need for him, his taste, the release only he could give took over her and she ground her hips into his.
+Klaus needed no urging, he lifted her up so she could straddle her legs around him.
 Her body burned, an inferno raging inside of her.
 His blood in her mouth, every inch of her form pressed to his, desire escalated to a tortured peak.

 "Caroline!
 Where are you?"

 Cold washed over her.
 She recognized that high-pitched, panicked voice easily.
 Elena was here.
-Caroline's feet flew to the ground, her mouth leaving Klaus's.
+Caroline's feet flew to the ground, her mouth leaving Klaus'.
 He groaned and tried to capture her lips again and she quickly moved her head so he caught only her cheek.
 Once again she thrust him from her, her hands on his firm, muscular chest.
-Only this time he seemed to be expecting it and he was unmovable.
+This time he expected it and was unmovable.

 "Caroline!
 Are you okay?
 What has he done to you?
 Get your hands off me."

-Elena had to be downstairs and while Caroline didn't think Klaus's hybrids would harm her friend, she wasn't about to risk it.
+Elena was downstairs and while Caroline didn't think Klaus's hybrids would harm her friend, she wasn't about to risk it.
 "Let me go."